Hall003/cse15l-lab-reports/LabReport3.md

 I asked ChatGPT "what are the commands that can be used with grep" and chose -E https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux
 <br/>
+This example is useful if you want to find more complex sequences of characters inside a file.
+It also allows you to search for multiple patterns at once.
+It's important to note that it can find patterns inside of words/character sequences.
+Extended regular expressions are kind of confusing, but they are very useful.
 <br/>
 `` grep -E "[Ww]est" ./travel _guides/berlitz2/China-History.txt ``
 <br/>